nowionlyseedaylight/nowionlyseedaylight/README.md

 🌿 I'm a person who strongly believe in being driven by the combination of purpose and passion.

-🌱 I’m currently learning Reinforcement Learning and framework such as Orbit, IsaacGym, IsaacSIM.
+🌱 I’m currently learning Reinforcement Learning and framework and simulator such as Orbit, IsaacGym, IsaacSIM.

 🔭 I’m currently working on the projects on Robotics (Manipulator online learning).
 You can also find my recent projects and study records in the repositories.